 Forget the horrible process of cobbling bits of old proposals and quotes together.

 Having started as a freelancer myself, I’ve tried pretty much every software from Word to Bidsketch trying to find something that’d work for me and have a reasonable pricing tag.
-Some of the tools below were actually the reason why we’ve started building Better Proposals – our proposal management software.
+Some of the software tools below were actually why we’ve started building Better Proposals – our proposal management software.

 How do you choose the right proposal software tool for you?

 This article is meant to help you make that decision.
-I’m going to break down the pros and cons of each of the 7 software solutions and 2 old school methods in a fair and even way.
-Although, I’ve tried to make it as unbiased as possible, you’ll still want to evaluate some of the solutions yourself but this will likely save you time evaluating something that was never right for you in the first place.
+I’m going to break down the pros and cons of each of the 7 best proposal software solutions and 3 old school methods in a fair and even way.
+Although I’ve tried to make it as unbiased as possible, you’ll still want to evaluate some of the software solutions yourself but this will likely save you time evaluating something that was never right for you in the first place.

 What is proposal management software?

-Proposal management software is an application that helps with writing, managing and sending business proposals.
-These web-based applications let users easily create proposals online and send them to clients.
+Proposal management software is an application that helps with writing, managing, and sending business proposals.
+These web-based applications let users easily build proposals online and send them to prospective clients.

-Compared to the traditional way of sending business proposals (within Word or PDF documents, for example), proposal software has a range of benefits.
-These include the ability to use templates, various app integrations, the ability to track proposal analytics, have your proposals signed electronically and get payments directly from the proposal.
+Compared to the traditional way of sending business proposals (within Word or PDF sales documents, for example), proposal software has a range of benefits.
+These include the ability to use proposal templates, and various app integrations, the ability to track proposal analytics, have your proposals signed electronically, and get payments directly from the proposal.